-LOWER HILL DEVELOPMENT PROJECT – I-579 “Cap” Urban Connector Project
+LOWER HILL REDEVELOPMENT PROJECT – I-579 “Cap” Urban Connector Project

 The I-579 “Cap” Urban Connector Project (the “Cap” project) will consist of the construction of a new “cap” structure spanning over a portion of I-579, and improvements to an adjacent intersection and underutilized vacant land parcels.
 The Cap project will re-establish the physical link with Downtown Pittsburgh and the Hill District community.
 The 3-acre “Cap” project will create safe and accessible routes for walking and biking between the Hill District and Downtown.